binary-tools

 import * as btools from "https://rochars.com/[email protected]/index.js";

-My CDN is fast, safe and reliable.
-It is powered by the kind folks at Cloudflare.
+My CDN is is powered by the kind folks at Cloudflare.
 Use it.

 Using in Node.js